Tuesday, October 22, 2024

 These claims, along with His teachings and miracles, formed the basis of His followers' belief in Him as the divine Savior and the only way back to God.

-Christ claims to be alive today and also claimed he would return to rule the world with truth, love, justice, and abundance.
+Christ claims to be alive today and also claims he will return to literally rule the world with truth, love, justice, and abundance.

-Because he is alive and will return, it is wise to ⁵study all he did and all he claimed to be.
-If what he said is true, our (your) eternal state and happiness depend on it.
+Because he is alive and said he will return, it is wise to ⁵study all he did and all he claimed to be.
+If what he said is true, our (your) present and eternal state and happiness depend on it.
+Something worth exploring, wouldn't you agree?

 For a further discussion on why Christ must be the only way to God click here and here